breezko/titandash/README.md

     - Shuffle list to upgrade different ones each session.
 - Participate in tournaments when they become available (enter/collect rewards).
 - Hatch and collect any eggs when they become available.
-- Participate in clan battles with the option to enable an additional fight after the first one (diamonds).
 - Automatically collect daily achievements every X amount of hours.
 - Collect clan crates in game.
 - Store all game/bot/session statistics in a single location to provide some insight into progress made.